signalsforgranted/draft-grant-ntp-ntpv5-algorithms/draft-grant-ntp-ntpv5-algorithms.md

 NTPv5 introduces several key differences to NTPv4 that implementations should be aware of when either building new implementations of the NTPv4 algorithms or when adapting existing.
 Most notably, the timestamp format has been changed with NTPv5 to ensure longevity and prevent rollover in the immediate future, which should be taken into consideration when processing and producing packets.

-TODO: Put in any other points
+**TODO**: Put in any other points

 # Security Considerations

-The security considerations for time protocols in general are discussed in RFC 7384 [RFC7384], as well as security considerations specified in NTPv5 [I-D.draft-ietf-ntp-ntpv5] should also be noted.
+General security considerations for time protocols are discussed in RFC 7384 [RFC7384], as well as security considerations specified in NTPv5 [I-D.draft-ietf-ntp-ntpv5] should also be noted.
 Not all threats are mitigated through the use of algorithms, namely packet manipulation, spoofing, and cryptographic performance attacks which can be mitigated to various extents via NTS [RFC8915].

-TODO: Can Khronos be used with NTPv5, or would there be considerable adaption, non-UTC timescale and timestamp representation aside?
+**TODO**: Can Khronos be used with NTPv5, or would there be considerable adaption, non-UTC timescale and timestamp representation aside?

-TODO: Discuss general attacks on time via algorithms, e.g. time-shifting
+**TODO**: Discuss general attacks on time via algorithms, e.g. time-shifting

 # IANA Considerations